 x Raspberry Leaf Tea

 In many countries, raspberry leaf tea has a long tradition of being used to ease the labor process.
-It’s said to inter alia shorten labor, strengthen your uterine walls, reduce the likelihood of complications, have a positive impact on the amount and quality of breastmilk.
+It’s said to inter alia shorten labor, strengthen your uterine walls, reduce the likelihood of complications, and have a positive impact on the amount and quality of breastmilk.

 I found that it’s mostly recommended to start drinking raspberry leaf tea no sooner than in your 3rd trimester, preferably in the last weeks, and to slowly increase the amount from 1 cup up to 3 cups daily.
 You can also benefit from it during postpartum and while breastfeeding.